 Conceptual framework explores the relationship between the independent and dependent variables.
 (Tonga, 2007).
-The conceptual Framework hereunder illustrates the perceived link between the independent variable (training and development) and the dependent variable (organizational performance).
-The variables considered to influence organizational performance in this study were attaining of targets, productivity, competitive advantage, and job satisfaction (Tonga, 2007).
+The Conceptual Framework hereunder illustrates the perceived link between the independent variable (talent management) and the dependent variable (employee performance).
+The variables considered to influence employee performance in this study were quality of work, quantity of work, rate of absenteeism, and feedback (Tonga, 2007).
 The independent variable component was training and development (Armstrong, 2011).
-This relationship is presented in the conceptual Framework in Figure 2.1.
+This relationship is presented in the Conceptual Framework in Fig. 2.1.